grafana/grafana/docs/sources/panels/transformations/prereq.md

 +++
+title = "Prerequisites"
-title = "Transformations Prerequisites" type = "docs"
+type = "docs"
 [menu.docs]
 identifier = "transformations_prerequisites"
-parent = "panels"
+parent = "transformations"
 weight = 300
 +++

-## Transformations Prerequisites
+# Prerequisites

-Before you configure and apply transformations, all of the following must be true:
+Before you can configure and apply transformations:

-- You have entered a query and returned data from a data source.
+- You must have entered a query and returned data from a data source.
 For more information on queries, refer to [Queries]({{< relref "../queries.md" >}}).

-- You have applied a visualization that supports queries.
+- You must have applied a visualization that supports queries.
 Examples are:
   - [Bar gauge]({{< relref "../visualizations/bar-gauge-panel.md" >}})
   - [Gauge]({{< relref "../visualizations/gauge-panel.md" >}})
   - [Graph]({{< relref "../visualizations/graph-panel.md" >}})